Nickel (Jewelry) Allergy

 Here are tips to avoid a nickel allergy:

-- Buy clothes with buttons, snaps, rivets, or fasteners that are made of plastic or are plastic-coated or painted metal.
+- Buy clothes, including bras and other underthings, with buttons, snaps, rivets, or fasteners that are made of plastic or are plastic-coated or painted metal.
 If your clothes have nickel items, switch to plastic or plastic coated.